Apple joins Google, other tech companies in resisting ‘troubling’ FBI search warrant

 As reported, the FBI served search warrants ordering Google to surrender emails belonging to suspects in a criminal investigation.
 The emails themselves were stored on a server outside the USA.
 Google, in turn, refused, arguing that a domestic search warrant could not apply to data stored in a foreign country.

 A Pennsylvania court both disagreed and instructed Google to comply with the warrant.
-Google has since appeared the ruling, with Apple, Amazon and Microsoft jointly filing an amicus brief in support of Google.
+Google has since appealed the ruling, with Apple, Amazon and Microsoft jointly filing an amicus brief in support of Google.

 The filing does not suggest that the government is necessarily wrong to seek to extend the law to data stored overseas, but rather argues that the current law does not permit this, and it is for Congress – and not the courts – to make this call.